Michael-Meade/snackhack2/README.md

 Banner grabbing is used to get information about a server or computer.
 This information could help the hacker determine if the server or service is vulnerable.
 This information could also be used to figure out how to best enumerate a service.

-## Extracting Emails & Phone Numbers
+## Extracting Emails & Phone Numbers.

 Scraping Emails or phone numbers from a site could be used to attemp to Social Engineer a user from that site via email, phone or SMS.
 Not all phishing emails or texts contain miss spellings or improper grammar.
 Some common technique used when writting phishing emails or messages include the following: